tmciver/ldh-quotes-app/README.md

 ### Install

-To install "LDH Quotes" run the following command:
+To install "LDH Quotes", first clone this repository and `cd` into the project directory.
+Then, run the following command:

     $ export SCRIPT_ROOT=<path-to-ldh-scripts-dir> \
 	  ./install.sh \